LINKS

 Home

-our religious and popular Christmas songs
+our most popular and beloved Christmas songs

 So, the planned two-hour movie has now been converted into a six-hour mini-series.

 The most interesting section of this vast time frame was from 1933 to 1952.
-No less that 28 new songs were introduced then.
+No less than 28 new songs were introduced then.
 All of them sold millions of records and copies of sheet music.
 Because so many people are still living who will remember these events, we will make the episodes covering this period first.

 Some very exciting non-musical scenes of history will also be woven into the song stories.
-These will be three Santa’s Workshops with the actual toys of the era.
-These will be 1933, 1943 and 1949.
+These will be three Santa's Workshops with the actual toys of the era.
+These will be 1933, 1943, and 1949.